Kemba Walker taken off court on stretcher after injury to head

 Boston’s Kemba Walker — one of the guys at the heart of the Celtics’ fast start to the season — was strapped to a backboard, with a neck brace on, and stretchered off the court in Denver Friday night after a collision with teammate Semi Ojeleye.

-He has been taken to a local hospital with concussion like symptoms.
-According to reports, it appears he escaped a serious neck or other injury.￼
+He has been taken to a local hospital with concussion-like symptoms.
+It appears he escaped a serious neck or other injuries.￼

 Here is a video of the play where it happened.